OCA/account-invoicing/partner_invoicing_mode_at_shipping/README.rst

 -  Phuc (Tran Thanh) <phuc@trobz.com>

+-  Nils Coenen <nils.coenen@nico-solutions.de>

+-  Chau Le <chaulb@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp